Upcoming SAGB events

 ||SAGB Annual General

-lunch costing £9.00, with the formal
+lunch costing £9.00, with the formal meeting beginning at

 We will elect Officers and the Committee and there will be information about the Sonnenberg conferences taking place around Europe this year and an open discussion about SAGB and the Sonnenberg movement.

 For more information, contact Stuart Sweeney at firstname.lastname@example.org.